renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 {% endhighlight %}

-If you explicitly declare the type parameter as in the second example above, then all elements of the SummableList must be a sub-type of that type.
+If you explicitly declare the type parameter as in the second example above, then all elements of the SummableList must be a subtype of that type.

 Now, imagine if `Iterable` were not generic.
 It would be really painful to use!
 To access any element, it would be necessary to "narrow" its type (with `if` or `assert`) before trying to use it.
 And there would be no guarantee that the Iterable